GeetKaushik/LearningJS/README.md

   * `Datatypes` - Little about Datatypes & ECMA standards
   * `ConversionsOperations` - All about Datatype conversion operations
   * `Comparisons` - All about comparisons in JS
+  * `Datatypes-wrap` - Wrapping up all about datatypes in JS